mbari-org/fastapi-localtrack/DEV.md

 This will start an NGINX server, FastAPI server on port 8000, and run the daemon for processing.
-Adding the `build` argument will rebuild the docker images and
+Adding the `build` argument will rebuild the docker images, then start the servers.

 Open the browser to http://localhost:8000/docs to see the API documentation.